UHD-Data-Analytics/UHD-Data-Analytics.github.io/README.md

 Once you get back to the original page and see the files uploaded, you might need to wait a minute so that github can rebuild the pages.
 However, once this is done, you should have the fully uploaded page available in the section you uploaded it to.

+Also check the section on how to merge pull requests under Contributions so other people can add content!